RN Hospice Full-time

 Corewell Health

-RN Hospice
+RN Hospice Support Services

-Shift and Status Full time, Monday to Friday, 11:00 p.m. to 8:30 a.m. or 12:00 a.m. to 9:30 a.m., Every other weekend Hybrid: The coverage area will be 11 county service areas.
+Shift and Status Full time, 4:00 p.m. to 1:30 a.m., variable days and every third weekend Hybrid: The coverage area will be 11 county service areas.
 About the unit Corewell Health Hospice specializes in providing end of life care and symptom management to individuals with a life expectancy of six month or less, serving individuals in their home, nursing facilities, and in the hospital.
 Team members enjoy how rewarding their job is, feel a strong sense of satisfaction while appreciating the interdisciplinary team approach to caring for patients and their families.
 They also experience healthier work-life balance with the flexibility that comes with hospice care for patients in their homes.
 About Hospice In collaboration with the entire interdisciplinary team, assess, plan, implement, coordinate, monitor and evaluate the strategies and services required to meet a patient/family's end-of-life care needs.
 An outcome-based plan of care is created and continually adjusted through utilization of the nursing process, relationship centered care principles and holistic philosophy assuring the changing needs of the patient/family are met while facilitating a symptom-free, peaceful, sacred death.
 Scope of work Under the direct supervision of the Nursing Manager, and in collaboration with the interdisciplinary team, the Nurse uses clinical judgment skills to access and implement the treatment plan for patients.
 The RN assesses monitors, detects, plans and takes appropriate action to prevent physiological complications associated with specific health problems and/or medical treatment.
 Qualifications Required Associate’s degree in nursing 2 years of relevant experience Michigan Registered Nurse (RN) license upon hire State of MI Driver’s License upon hire Preferred Bachelor’s degree in nursing 1 year of relevant experience About Corewell Health As a team member at Corewell Health, you will play an essential role in delivering personalized health care to our patients, members, and our communities.
 We are committed to cultivating and investing in YOU.
 Our top-notch teams are comprised of collaborators, leaders and innovators that continue to build on one shared mission statement - to improve health, instill humanity and inspire hope.
 Join a nationally recognized health system with an ambitious vision of continued advancement and excellence.
 How Corewell Health cares for you Comprehensive benefits package to meet your financial, health, and work/life balance goals.
 Learn more here .
 On-demand pay program powered by Payactiv Discounts directory with deals on the things that matter to you, like restaurants, phone plans, spas, and more!
-Optional identity theft protection, home and auto insurance, pet insurance Traditional and Roth retirement options with service contribution and match savings Eligibility for benefits is determined by employment type and status Primary Location SITE - Priority Health - 1239 E Beltline - Grand Rapids Department Name Skilled Nursing - Hospice - CHW Employment Type Full time Shift Night (United States of America) Weekly Scheduled Hours 36 Hours of Work 11:00 p.m. to 8:30 a.m. or 12:00 a.m. to 9:30 a.m.
-Days Worked Monday to Friday Weekend Frequency Every other weekend CURRENT COREWELL HEALTH TEAM MEMBERS – Please apply through Find Jobs from your Workday team member account.
+Optional identity theft protection, home and auto insurance, pet insurance Traditional and Roth retirement options with service contribution and match savings Eligibility for benefits is determined by employment type and status Primary Location SITE - Continuing Care - 1239 E Beltline Ave NE - Grand Rapids Department Name Nursing - Hospice West Employment Type Full time Shift Evening (United States of America) Weekly Scheduled Hours 36 Hours of Work 4:00 p.m. to 1:30 a.m.
+Days Worked Monday to Friday Weekend Frequency Every third weekend CURRENT COREWELL HEALTH TEAM MEMBERS – Please apply through Find Jobs from your Workday team member account.
 This career site is for Non-Corewell Health team members only.
 Corewell Health is committed to providing a safe environment for our team members, patients, visitors, and community.
 We require a drug-free workplace and require team members to comply with the MMR, Varicella, Tdap, and Influenza vaccine requirement if in an on-site or hybrid workplace category.
 We are committed to supporting prospective team members who require reasonable accommodations to participate in the job application process, to perform the essential functions of a job, or to enjoy equal benefits and privileges of employment due to a disability, pregnancy, or sincerely held religious belief.
 Corewell Health grants equal employment opportunity to all qualified persons without regard to race, color, national origin, sex, disability, age, religion, genetic information, marital status, height, weight, gender, pregnancy, sexual orientation, gender identity or expression, veteran status, or any other legally protected category.
 An interconnected, collaborative culture where all are encouraged to bring their whole selves to work, is vital to the health of our organization.
 As a health system, we advocate for equity as we care for our patients, our communities, and each other.
 From workshops that develop cultural intelligence, to our inclusion resource groups for people to find community and empowerment at work, we are dedicated to ongoing resources that advance our values of diversity, equity, and inclusion in all that we do.
 We invite those that share in our commitment to join our team.
 You may request assistance in completing the application process by calling 616.486.7447.

 RN Hospice Full-time

-Registered Nurse / RN, Hospice Inpatient Nights
+Registered Nurse McLaren Hospice

 RN Hospice Full-time